 You’ll also want the book in your arsenal for the MBE for the full bar exam down the line.

-The one downside is that you’ll only have about 50-60 questions per subject.
-There are more questions mixed in with the full-length exam, but you’ll have to dig out the subjects tested on the baby bar manually (Contracts, Crim Law, Torts).
+The one downside is that you’ll only have about 50-60 questions per subject to practice with.
+There are more questions mixed in with the full-length exam included in the book, but you’ll have to dig out the subjects tested on the baby bar manually (Contracts, Crim Law, Torts).

 So what does it look like inside?
 (Click to embiggen)